Marcel-Ionut/Light_Measurement_Circuit/README.md

 # Light_Measurement_Circuit
-In this project i has designed a light intensity measurement circuit using PCB design.
+In this project I have designed a light intensity measurement circuit using PCB design.